 Vice-Chancellor and President

 The history of Charles Sturt University dates back to 1895, with the establishment of the Bathurst Experimental Farm.
-Formed progressively through the merger of regional institutions in south-western and western NSW, Charles Sturt University (CSU) was formally incorporated on 19 July 1989 under the Charles Sturt University Act 1989More about University history
+Formed progressively through the merger of regional institutions in south-western and western NSW, Charles Sturt University (CSU) was formally incorporated on 19 July 1989 under the Charles Sturt University Act 1989More about Historical timeline

 The architecture of Charles Sturt University reflects both its history and its future.
-Integrated with our inland and metropolitan communities in Australia and overseas, CSU offers a diversity of campus environments and experiences.More about Campuses
+Integrated with our inland and metropolitan communities in Australia and overseas, CSU offers a diversity of campus environments and experiences.More about Campus histories

 Our open day every day program, means that you can take a campus tour at a time convenient to you!